inesortega/pyNeuralGAM/README.md

 ### Synthetic datasets

-We provide a set of simulation scenarios to test NeuralGAM for linear/logistic regression problems (Dataset folder).
+We provide a set of simulation scenarios to test neuralGAM for linear/logistic regression problems (Dataset folder).
 We used a sample size of $n = 30625$ for all the datasets, which was split into 80\% for training the model and 20\% for testing.

 #### Scenario I